Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 Exciting times for the Oak House

 Our brand new visitor centre located in our historic barns opened on 6 July.
 Why not visit us, bring a picnic if the weather is fine to enjoy on our terrace and buy an ice cream.
+Please note that entrance to the site is via the Oak House Barns Visitor Centre and not the gates on the corner of Oak Road and Cambridge Street.

 The Oak House Museum,